 What is the Course about?

-Historically, the disciplines of business and law have been closely associated in both the public and private sector.
-In the global economy, businesses deal with more complex issues concerning government regulations and international trade policies.
+Historically, the disciplines of business and law have been closely associated.
+In the global economy, businesses deal with complex issues concerning government regulations and international trade policies.
 Equally, the law has to contend with constantly evolving commercial organisations and business practices.
 With the expansion of the legal profession into areas of mergers, acquisitions and taxation, the skills of legal and business graduates have merged in many aspects.